 Contract Execution and Post-Delegation - A community-based applicant will be subject to certain post-delegation contractual obligations to operate the gTLD in a manner consistent with the restrictions associated with its community-based designation.
-ICANN must approve all material changes to the contract, including changes to community-based nature of the gTLD and any associated provisions.
+ICANN must approve all Mmaterial changes to the contract, including changes to the community-based nature of the gTLD and any associated provisions, may only be made with ICANN's approval.
+The determination of whether to approve changes requested by the applicant will be at ICANN's discretion.